 How to Minimize Your SSDI/SSI Workers’ Compensation Offset?

 If you’re in a situation where a workers’ compensation offset may become taxable, there are things that you can do to minimize your tax liability.
 You can include language in your workers’ comp lump sum settlement that treats the payment as though it is spread out over a period of months or years.
 Although you still receive your payment as a lump sum, for tax purposes, the law treats it as though you are getting a little bit each month.
 The end result can be a lower tax burden for your workers’ comp payout.

 Contact Our Colorado Workers’ Comp Attorneys

 Do you have questions about your workers’ comp payout?
 Do you want to know whether your workers’ comp payment will be taxed?
 Do you want to minimize your workers’ comp tax burden?
 Our Colorado workers’ comp payout attorneys can help.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Call us today for a confidential consultation about your claim.

 Publication 907 (2018), Tax Highlights for Persons With Disabilities

 Don’t let the insurance companies intimidate you into accepting less than you deserve.
 We’re ready to fight for you.